 What is a daily log in construction?

 A construction daily log or daily report is a necessary tool that compiles information from each day that there is work done at every job site.
-Basically, it is used to record the everyday progress on construction projects.
+Basically, it is used to record the everyday progress of construction projects.

-Putting together a construction daily log may appear as a chaotic and endless project.
+Putting together a construction daily log may appear like a chaotic and endless project.
 The good news is that the advent of digital solutions has simplified this demanding process as it has automated some of its most time-consuming aspects.

 Despite its paramount importance, many people in construction still seem sometimes to underestimate its necessity.
 Nevertheless, those who have needed to go back and refer to them weeks after have understood why daily logs are a fundamental component of the construction process.